 Affiliate Disclosure: Automoblog and its partners may earn a commission if you purchase coverage from the extended warranty providers outlined here.
 These commissions come to us at no additional cost to you.
 Our research team has carefully vetted dozens of extended warranty providers.
 See our Privacy Policy to learn more.

-Car Warranty That Covers Wear And Tear
+Car Warranties That Cover Wear and Tear

 Though finding a car warranty that covers wear and tear on a car is not common the industry, we’ve identified several providers that offer some form of coverage for wear and tear items in our comprehensive extended car warranty reviews.
-Below are our top top picks:

 CARCHEX